Merrill's Principles Of Instruction: The Definitive Guide

 1. Demonstrate

-The first of the Merrill's Principles of Instruction is demonstration.
-Online learners are able to absorb the information more effectively when they see a prime example.
-For example, a visual demo of the task that outlines each step, and explores associated behaviors and skills.
-To apply the demonstration principle in your eLearning course design, you might consider adding eLearning videos, online training tutorials, or even image-rich eLearning infographics that showcase the main ideas.
+The first of Merrill's Principles of Instruction is demonstration.
+Online learners can absorb the information more effectively when seeing a prime example.
+For example, a visual demo of the task outlines each step and explores associated behaviors and skills.
+To apply the demonstration principle in your eLearning course design, consider adding eLearning videos, online training tutorials, or image-rich eLearning infographics showcasing the core ideas.
 Your online learners must be able to see the concepts in action to fully understand the subject matter.
 Demonstrations also allow them to identify areas of improvement.
-For instance, skills they may need to develop to improve task proficiency.
+For instance, they may need to develop skills to improve task proficiency.

 2. Apply

-Online learners have to apply the information and skills they've learned to get the full benefit of the eLearning course.
-Based on the Merrill's Principles of Instruction, this comes in the form of interactive problem-solving and task performance.
+Online learners must apply the information and skills they've learned to benefit from the eLearning course.
+Based on Merrill's Principles of Instruction, this comes in the form of interactive problem-solving and task performance.
 For example, online learners are encouraged to carry out each step of the task on their own.
-This gives them the ability to see the challenges and obstacles first hand.
-Then they have all of the knowledge and experience they need to solve the problem in the real world.
+This approach gives them the ability to see the challenges and obstacles firsthand.
+Then, they will have all of the new knowledge and experience they need to solve problems in the real world.
 In eLearning, this may involve branching scenarios or online group collaboration projects that are problem-centered.
 Such as solving a case study mystery, or using their skills to resolve conflicts.

 3. Activate

 Acquiring the information isn't enough.
-Online learners must also be able to link it to pre-existing knowledge and mental schemata.
-In other words, to build on their current knowledge base, which is also known as "scaffolding".
-This also includes past experiences that relate to the subject matter they are now exploring.
-Everything they’ve learned enhances the meaning and relevancy of new ideas or concepts.
-For example, the skills and information they absorbed in a previous course helps them successfully complete a task.
-There are a variety of ways to incorporate this principle into your eLearning course design, such as adding real-world examples, simulations, and stories that meld the old with the new.
+Online learners must also be able to link it to preexisting knowledge and mental schemata.
+In other words, to build on their current knowledge base, which is also known as "scaffolding," they must also include past experiences related to the subject matter they are exploring.
+Everything they've learned enhances the meaning and relevancy of new ideas or concepts.
+For example, the skills and information they absorbed in a previous course help them successfully complete a task.
+There are various ways to incorporate this principle into your eLearning course design, such as adding real-world examples, simulations, and stories that blend the old with the new.

 4. Integrate

-This is where it gets personal.
 The integration principle pertains to meaning and context.
-Online learners must have the chance to integrate their newfound skills or knowledge into their daily lives.
-This may also involve knowledge manipulation.
-For instance, being able to apply the information in new or innovative ways to achieve their goals and objectives.
+Online learners must have the chance to integrate their newfound skills or new knowledge into their daily lives.
+This approach may also involve the manipulation of new knowledge.
+For instance, applying the information in new or innovative ways to achieve their goals and objectives.
 Integration also helps improve their motivation, as online learners have the power to see how their online training leads to real-world benefits.

 5. Engage

-One might say that this is the star principle.
-It involves task-centric learning that encourages online learners to engage with the eLearning content.
-They have to use everything they've learned to solve the problem and connect it to real-world applications.
-Online learners have the opportunity to explore all facets of the problem and then brainstorm possible solutions.
-This can be done in a myriad of ways.
-From working together in online groups to see things from different perspectives to participating in interactive scenarios autonomously.
+As the star principle, it involves task-centric learning that encourages online learners to engage with the eLearning content.
+They must apply everything they've learned to solve the problem and connect it to real-world applications.
+Online learners can explore all facets of the problem and then brainstorm possible solutions.
+They can do this in a myriad of ways.
+From working in online groups, seeing things from different perspectives, and participating in interactive scenarios autonomously.

-The key is to engage and motivate online learners so that they play an active role in the learning process, instead of sitting idly by while the information is presented.
+The key is to engage and motivate online learners to play an active role in the learning process, rather than passively receiving information.
 The principle of engagement also stipulates that the difficulty level must align with learners' needs and past experiences.
-For instance, beginners may need to start with the basics in order to gradually build their knowledge, while more experienced online learners can skip ahead to advanced aspects of the task or problem, such as delving into related skills or knowledge in order to devise alternative solutions.
+For instance, beginners may need to start with the basics and gradually build their new knowledge.
+At the same time, more experienced online learners can skip ahead to advanced aspects of the task or problem, such as exploring related skills or new knowledge to devise alternative solutions.

 Applying Merrill's Principles Of Instruction In eLearning

-A crucial element that should never be overlooked is timely eLearning feedback.
-Online learners should be able to identify areas of improvement so that they can more effectively problem-solve in real-world environments.
-Thus, online instructors and facilitators must provide constructive criticism and highlight skills or information that require further attention, as well as recommend supplemental online training materials to broaden their understanding.
+A crucial element that one should never overlook is timely eLearning feedback.
+Online learners should be able to identify areas of improvement in problem-solving in real-world environments more effectively.
+Thus, online instructors and facilitators must provide constructive criticism, highlight skills or information that require further attention, and recommend supplemental online training materials to broaden their understanding.
 For example, ask online learners to participate in eLearning scenarios or simulations.
-Then offer immediate eLearning feedback based on their performance.
-These interventions allow them to improve their performance behaviors so that they avoid the same mistakes in the future.
+Then, instructors offer immediate eLearning feedback based on their performance.
+These interventions allow them to improve their performance behaviors to avoid the same mistakes in the future.

 Design the Best Learning Experience for your Learners with the Most Engaging Branching Scenarios!